 Shut out that cold weather and serve up a hearty bowl of this beef barley soup with prime rib.
 Tender bits of prime rib, hearty barley, paired complimentary vegetables for one delicious bowl of soup.

 Smoked Prime rib is a staple in our home, especially around the holidays.
 While we don’t box prime rib into just a ‘holiday’ food, I do find that we always have plenty of prime rib leftover at that time of the year!

 Our family is not huge on eating the same leftovers time and time again, so I am always working on ways that I can make my leftovers taste like something new.

-What if I don’t have leftover prime rib?
+What if you don’t have any leftover prime rib laying around?

 For best results, allow your soup to cool down and place in a freezer friendly container whether it be a freezer bag or airtight container.
 You can freeze this soup for up to 3 months.

 For quick lunches, freeze in individual serving sizes!

 To reheat, just toss it in the fridge the night before, and then put in the slow cooker to warm up or stove top.
 Grab bowls and serve up a satisfying bowl of soup that tastes just as good as the first time.